Lachlan-Mayne/english-notes/Peter/Marketing.md

 ## **Ethics:**
 - Critics of marketing argue that the industry does not always adopt ethical issues
 - Creation of needs - materialism
+- Use of sex to sell products
+- There is often an overuse of sexual themes connotations to sell products

 **Analyse (implications) the response of marketing managers to factors influencing customer choice (PEGS) for one business (Qantas):**
 Economic policies set by the government can aﬀect the level of economic activity and, changing the potential demand for Qantas services.